octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 <!-- markdownlint-disable-next-line MD036 -->
 **TL;DR: when a SQL query has started, it will run until completion - doesn't matter if the client is gone**

-What happened to the query you launched from your laptop, just before you spill your coffee ?
-To the query your colleague kicked before lunch on his machine (coz' it's sooo long, and fewer people are using the database at noon), but had to unplug hastily from the network to come back home ?
+What happened to the query you launched from your laptop, just before you spill your coffee?
+To the query your colleague kicked before lunch on his machine (coz' it's sooo long, and fewer people are using the database at noon), but had to unplug hastily from the network to come back home?

 These queries are similar to orphaned process: their parent process are not alive anymore.
 The query is still running in the server (the database) but the client is gone.
-What will happen then ?
+What will happen then?

 Your boss may reply that nobody should ever launch queries from their desktop, cause our private laptop and network are notoriously unreliable.
 Adding to that, queries should be quick, not long-running.
 Well, you've got a point here.
 But even remote one-off container times out.
 Timeout are not evil, they're a way to ensure you don't wait forever, with a call stack growing forever.
 You should plan for failure as [in 12-factor app](https://12factor.net/disposability).

 Many proxies have a timeout, like the proxies ahead of REST API, that's what [HTTP 504 error code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/504) is for.
-So, what happens to a REST API call that timeout, while PG is executing a query ?
+So, what happens to a REST API call that timeout, while PG is executing a query?
 Frameworks differs: by default, Node's HapiJs go on processing the SQl query, and when it returns the response to the front-end, it finds a closed socket.
 Therefore, if bad things happen in production, it may be because your front-end is making consecutive API calls, each one triggering a SQL query which times out.
 The same SQL query is executing again and again, using database resources for nothing.
 You can find such occurrences if you monitor your API queries and running SQL queries.
 Maybe you can [add custom code](https://github.com/hapijs/hapi/issues/3528) to ask PG to cancel the query on client disconnection, but for now you need to stop those queries.

-If we came back to the queries we talked about at the very beginning (coffee and lunch), what happens when the sql client is gone ?
+If we came back to the queries we talked about at the very beginning (coffee and lunch), what happens when the sql client is gone?
 By default, PostgreSQL will generally NOT know about client disconnection.
 It is notified only if your client notify him gracefully before leaving, e.g. if you hit Ctrl-C in `psql`.
 So these queries will go on.
-If you need to stop them, let's see how to do this properly in the next (and last !) chapter.
+If you need to stop them, let's see how to do this properly in the next (and last!) chapter.

 ### Know how to terminate